awjchen/SonoCleaner/doc/usersGuide.md

 between the two points has a slope large enough to be a level-shift, and (3) the two points are separated by a limited number of timesteps.
-Such a pair of high-curvature points is then processed by labelling all segments between them as level-shifts, and furthermore, the two high-curvature points and all the high-curvature points between them are removed from further considerations.
+Such a pair of high-curvature points is then processed by labelling all segments between them as level-shifts.
+The two high-curvature points and all the high-curvature points between them are then removed from further considerations.

 However, the method by which the program conducts the search for these pairs of points is very simplistic.
 It simply starts at the earliest high-curvature point